-To obtain valid confidence intervals, we applied the proposed smooth-max approach with 200 bootstrap samples.
-Smooth-max based 95\% confidence intervals were estimated as $(-0.0760,-0.0156)$ and $(-0.0760,-0.0126)$ for the minimax and mixed-minimax criteria, respectively, which are slightly wider than other improved estimators considered in \cite{2015biasreduce}, e.g., the targeted maximum likelihood estimation with default super learner gave $(-0.0877, -0.0295)$; the bias reduced doubly robust estimator with linear and logit link gave $(-0.0889,-0.0335)$ and $(-0.0879,-0.0340)$, respectively; the calibrated likelihood estimator gave $(-0.0924,-0.0319)$.
-This is not surprising because we consider a richer class of models and formally account for such selection step, potentially resulting in smaller bias and more accurate confidence intervals.
+Similar to Section~\ref{sec:simu3}, we implemented the 95\% confidence interval, estimated as $(-0.0976,-0.0345)$, which was slightly wider than other improved estimators considered in \cite{2015biasreduce}, e.g., the targeted maximum likelihood estimation with default super learner gave $(-0.0877, -0.0295)$; the bias reduced doubly robust estimator with linear and logit link gave $(-0.0889,-0.0335)$ and $(-0.0879,-0.0340)$, respectively; the calibrated likelihood estimator gave $(-0.0924,-0.0319)$.
+This is not surprising because we consider a richer class of models, potentially resulting in smaller bias and more accurate confidence intervals.